martinchernyavskiy/Notes/CS/Hardware/ECE 252/Instructions and the Instruction Cycle.md

 ### Data Movement Instructions
 - *Load*: copy from memory to register file
+	- $R1 \leftarrow mem[R5+2]$
+	- LDR (0110 opcode) is a type of memory load instruction
+	- Control Unit calculates memory address based on the values in base reg and offset fields
 - *Store*: copy from register file to memory